nicolasmlv/tailwind-blog-portfolio-sample/README.md

 This project was created for the [DigitalOcean + dev.to Hackathon](https://dev.to/devteam/announcing-the-digitalocean-app-platform-hackathon-on-dev-2i1k).
-It is extracted from [my personnal website](https://www.nicomlv.com)
+It is extracted from [my personal website](https://www.nicomlv.com)

 ## Install on your computer :